-The ACIC is considered an ‘enforcement body’ under the Privacy Act.
+The ACIC falls into the category of an ‘enforcement body’ under the Privacy Act.
 Consequently, other organisations may disclose personal information to the ACIC under certain circumstances.
 Such circumstances include where the disclosure of personal information is deemed necessary for the prevention, detection, investigation, prosecution, or punishment of criminal offences, or remedying of seriously improper conduct.

 The Parliamentary Joint Committee on the Australian Crime Commission commented on the ACIC’s powers as having potentially profound impacts on an individual citizen’s freedom and privacy.
 This view has support from the Public Interest Advocacy Centre (PIAC).

-However, the ACIC has submitted, in turn, that the public interest in fighting organised crime outweighs the interest of an individual’s right to privacy.
+However, the ACIC says in turn, that the public interest in fighting organised crime outweighs the interest of an individual’s right to privacy.

-If you have received a summons from the Australian Criminal Intelligence Commission to provide evidence or produce a document at an examination, O’Brien Criminal & Civil Solicitors are available to assist you.
-Call our office now on (02) 9261 4281 or email us at to book your initial consultation free of charge.
+If you’ve received a summons from ACIC to provide evidence or produce a document at an examination, O’Brien Criminal & Civil Solicitors are available to assist you.
+Call our office now on (02) 9261 4281 or email us at to book your consultation free of charge.